Seattle police officers face vaccine mandate deadline, as 'costly litigation' next-step for defunded force

 "In the Seattle Police Department, no one has been more wrongfully vilified than those police officers," Smith said.
 "You can go back to CHOP/CHAZ and move forward.
 This is just one more thing that this administration lead by Mayor Jenny is already putting on these beleaguered officers.
 I know for a fact that a lot of Seattle police officers are seeking other employment whether it’s outside of law enforcement or it’s within the profession in another area."

 Last summer, "defund police" protesters violently seized an abandoned police precinct and about six city blocks in downtown Seattle, creating an autonomous zone, which Durkan herself visited.
-City crews eventually dismantled mask shift barriers after shootings in the CHOP/CHAZ zone turned deadly.
+City crews eventually dismantled makeshift barriers after shootings in the CHOP/CHAZ zone turned deadly.
 In the initial months after George Floyd’s death, Smith claims the mayor dumped the most diverse recruit class that the Seattle Police Department had ever seated.
 Durkan is not seeking re-election but both mayoral candidates said they support a vaccine mandate for police officers.

 "The voters of Seattle must decide they want to change the direction the city is going," Smith said.
 "It’s just a filthy, sad city.
 And the Seattle Police Department is trying to change that."